 1. DITCH THE SPRAY

 Our reliance on pesticides has increased over the past few decades.
 These are indiscriminate and often kill far more insects than their intended target.
 Being more tolerant of insects that we currently view as pests can help countless others in the process.
 By eliminating the use of pesticides in your home and garden you give the insects who live alongside you a fighting chance.
-If you do need to do something to help protect your plants try to use natural remedies instead like chilli powder or garlic.
+If you do need to do something to help protect your plants try to use natural remedies instead like chilli powder or garlic spray.